1. Introduction

 The central principle of the remuneration policy is that the remuneration of the members of the Board of Directors and the President and CEO should promote the achievement of the aforementioned objectives and offer a package that is competitive and the level and structure of which are in line with the market practice.

-The objective for all remuneration taking place in the Orion Group is to encourage good performance and motivate the personnel to long-term work to achieve the company’s goals.
-Remuneration is one of means by which the company strives to ensure the availability of skilled and motivated persons for each position on all levels of the organization.
+The objective for all remuneration taking place in the Orion Group is to encourage good performance and to motivate the personnel to long-term work to achieve the company’s goals.
+Remuneration is one of the means by which the company strives to ensure the availability of skilled and motivated persons for each position on all levels of the organization.
 These principles also apply to the remuneration of the members of the Board of Directors and the President and CEO.
 However, the qualities required in the positions of the members of the Board of Directors and the President and CEO as well as the measurement of achievement in these positions materially deviate from most of the other positions in the company.
 The salary terms and other terms of employment of the employees of the company do not affect this remuneration policy.

 The decision-making regarding the remuneration is described separately below with respect to the members of the Board of Directors and the President and CEO.
-The conflict of interest provisions of the Finnish Limited Liability Companies Act concerning the members of the Board of Directors and the President and CEO are adhered to in the decision-making.
+The conflict of interest provisions of the Finnish Companies Act concerning the members of the Board of Directors and the President and CEO are adhered to in the decision-making.

 2. Approval, Assessment and Execution of the Remuneration Policy